Phoenix009/Notes/WiSe'23/Security/Integrity.md

 $$H:\{0, 1\}^* \rightarrow \{0, 1\}^l$$

-This is problematic from a theoretic standpoint since for any such function there is always a constant time algorithm that output s collision in $H$
+This is problematic from a theoretic standpoint since for any such function there is always a constant time algorithm that outputs a collision in $H$

 However, the unkeyed cryptographic hash functions used in real world are collisions resistant for all practical purposes since colliding pairs are unknown and computationally difficult to find.